pajicadvance/oxidizable-copper-gear/README.md

 ## Adding your own oxidizable items

 Any item can be made oxidizable by creating a data pack and resource pack.
 - In the data pack, add your items to the `oxidizable` item tag from this mod ([example](https://github.com/pajicadvance/oxidizable-copper-gear/tree/fabric/src/main/resources/resourcepacks/default_dp)).
+This just tells the mod that it should make your items oxidizable and waxable.
 - In the resource pack, add models and textures for oxidation stages of your items ([example](https://github.com/pajicadvance/oxidizable-copper-gear/tree/fabric/src/main/resources/resourcepacks/default_rp)).
 All the assets must be in the default `minecraft` namespace.